• Skip to primary navigation

 Ice Excavations

 Ice excavations are brilliant for little ones.
-All you need to do is freeze some small plastic figures into a block of ice and use with a pipette or small containers of warm water.
+All you need to do is freeze some small plastic figures into a block of ice and use them with a pipette or small containers of warm water.
 Children can carefully drop or pour warm water over the ice to melt it.

 Lego man frozen in ice - fun ice excavation for kids as part of a selection of activities using ice for toddlers.